 - Equalization is complete when specific gravity values no longer rise during the gassing stage

 Note: CAUTION!
 Battery Electrolyte contains Sulfuric acid and is poisonous.
-Avoid bodily contact with electrolyte as it can cause severe burns or permanent eye injury.
+Avoid bodily contact electrolyte as it can cause severe burns or permanent eye injury.
 Always follow safety precautions while handling Batteries and Electrolyte.